Palliative Care Concepts and Practice: University of West London Accredited Sue Ryder Module - Level 6

 You will be provided with a Module Study Guide at the beginning of your study, which provides information about the module.
 Your Module Leader and tutors are available to offer support and advice, and tutorials can be arranged throughout the module.

 This module is open to registered NMC Nurses and registered HCPC Allied Health Professionals.
 All applicants must work in a practice environment that will support you in achieving the module learning outcomes.
-You should provide evidence of recent study at academic level 5 or 6.
-If not, you may be required to complete a study skills workbook prior to starting the module.
-It is free to all Sue Ryder staff.
+You should provide evidence of recent study at academic level 5 or 6, if not you may be required to complete a study skills workbook prior to starting the module.

 Mode: Part time, including six study days